popphp/popphp-framework/README.md

 OVERVIEW
 --------
 This repository contains the composer.json file to install the full Pop PHP Framework.
-The core Pop PHP components and the additional components will be installed:
+The core Pop PHP components and the additional components listed below will be installed:

 |                                                      | Components                                         |                                                          |
 |------------------------------------------------------|----------------------------------------------------|----------------------------------------------------------|